Edible Arraignments

 Sure, sure, no problem.

 Yeah, so I've done a lot of work in the toy industry.
+I've had my own business doing design work and

+toys, some baby products, things like that.
 So I usually get to work on some fun stuff.

+But yeah, consumer products.
 I actually have not worked on any food.

 Have you gotten inspiration for any work products from

 stuff like this, kind of weird curiosities that people have brought you?
+Have you used that?

-You know, have you looked at these, gotten inspiration, and moved it over to the workspace?
+Have you looked at these, gotten inspiration, and moved it over to the workspace?

-see, I never even thought of it as a collection until now, but like once I started amassing these items,
+see I never even thought of it as a collection until now, but like once I started amassing these items,

+the answer is yes.
 Not so much as much anymore,

-but I think in the beginning, definitely.
+but I think in the beginning, definitely,

 You're making collectible packaging?